Muscle Implants in New York, NY

 Dr. Douglas S. Steinbrech is a well-established cosmetic plastic surgeon.
 He has a practice in Manhattan, and he can perform muscle implant surgeries in just 90 minutes.
 He commonly uses silicone implants to increase muscle definition in the arms.
 There is less risk of injury when they are used here as compared to the buttock area.

-The procedure is generally conducted at Gotham Plastic Surgery in New York City.
+The procedure is generally conducted in our New York City clinic.
 The surgery will be performed under general anesthesia.
 As each individual has a unique body structure, the duration of the procedure can vary from 1 to 2 hours.
 You will have pain and discomfort post the procedure but this will be controlled with appropriate antibiotics and pain killers.

 During the recovery period, the movement of your limbs is completely restricted.
 Dressings are changed frequently.
 This will be for a period of 1 to 2 weeks.
 After this, you may begin using your upper limbs for regular work.
 However, no strenuous work or gym is allowed for a period of 6 weeks.
 This may vary depending on the advice of Dr. Steinbrech.